Official JavaScript/TypeScript API Client for seven.io

 const balance = new BalanceResource(client)

-const pricing = new PricingResource(client)
+const pricing = new PricingResource(client)import { Client, SmsResource } from '@seven.io/client'

 const client = new Client({ apiKey: 'YOUR_API_KEY' })